Student Health Services

-All students are strongly encouraged to provide a statement of good health and proof of Hepatitis B, Hepatitis A, Varicella (if no documented case of chicken pox), annual influenza vaccinations, and PPD (tuberculosis) screenings prior to attending Barry University.
+All students are strongly encouraged to provide a statement of good health and proof of, Hepatitis A, Varicella (if no documented case of chicken pox), annual influenza vaccinations, and PPD (tuberculosis) screenings prior to attending Barry University.
 All required and recommended vaccinations are available at the SHC.

 - High school records

 - Personal immunization records (signed or stamped by a health care provider)